Water Resource Education

 If you think this isn't a local problem, check out our interactive map that shows where microplastics are being found right here in the Tampa Bay area.
 If you want to learn more, check out the resources on the right-hand side.

 Already an FMAP volunteer?

-Check out this map of local FMAP partners to find out where you can bring in your sample to filter and analyze.
 Remember to watch the step-by-step videos before collecting, filtering and analyzing your sample to ensure you are doing it correctly.
 Also note, it can take up to two hours to filter some samples.
 We recommend to filter a sample, let it sit for at least 24 hours and then come back in to analyze your sample once it has dried.
 Analysis will take a couple of hours as well.
 It's a process, but a worthwhile one to help us collect local microplastics data!
 THANK YOU!

 Participants from the 2017 Florida Waters Stewardship Program learning about local water improvement projects within Safety Harbor.